The presentation of original work should conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.Manuscript format

 Please refer to a recent issue of Rheumatology for guidance on style and layout of articles.
 Also refer to the Article type section for guidance on relevant information for each article type.

-All papers must be written in English on A4 paper, single column using double spacing.
+All papers must be written in English, single column using double spacing.
 Prepare your manuscript, including tables, using a word processing program and save it as a .doc or .rtf file.
 All files in these formats will be converted to PDF format on submission.

 The title page should contain: